neomjs/neo/buildScripts/README.md

 In case you want to pass program options, please use the node based calls instead.
 E.g.:
 > node ./buildScripts/buildAll.js -h

-All programs which are using options also have the visual inquirer interface in place.
+All programs which are using options also have the visual inquirer interface in place.</br>
 So it is up to you if you prefer adding the options manually (e.g. for adding them into your own CI), or selecting them without memorising the shortcuts.